adrian-mei/Aether/docs/architecture.md

 ### 4. Local Memory (`features/memory`)
 -   **`memory-service`**: Stores and retrieves conversation embeddings using a local vector database (client-side RAG) backed by IndexedDB.

+### 5. Mobile & Resilience
+-   **Wake Lock**: Keeps the screen active during sessions.
+-   **Offline Support**: Blocks interactions and updates UI when network is lost.
+-   **Lifecycle Management**: Pauses audio/recognition when the app is backgrounded to save battery and prevent crashes.

 ## Data Flow